Eidgenössisches Schützenfest: Competition

 Schmidt-Rubin (1889, 1896), Swiss Mannlicher M1893 carbine, Karabiner Modell 1900/05/1911.

-The Federal Shooting Association (SSV) from 1899 began to give financial support cantonal Feldschiessen events in years between the federal festivals.
+The Federal Shooting Association (SSV) from 1899 began to give financial support to cantonal Feldschiessen events in years between the federal festivals.
 Cantonal competition rules were standardised in the early 20th century, with the first Feldschiessen with pistol in 1919.
 From 1926, all cantons participated in Feldschiessen, since 1940 as an annual event.

 Pistol shooting became popular in the 1920s to 1930s, with many shooting societies forming pistol sections.
 A separate federation for revolver and pistol shooting (SRPV) was formed in 1921 (united with SSV in 1995).

 The first federal shooting festival to include pistol competitions was the one in Bellinzona 1929.

 The Feldschiessen is held decentrally, mostly by district, on a single week-end in June.

 Shooting is only with ordnance weapons. by contrast, Eidgenössische Schützenfeste last for a full month, mostly mid-June to mid-July and besides the competition rules for ordnance weapons, they have additional categories for standard sport shooting weapons.

 The oldest ordnance weapons still in use are Karabiner Modell 1931 and Parabellum/Luger pistol 1906/1929.